doniseferi/blackjack-js/README.md

 * [CSS Card Tricks](https://designshack.net/articles/css/css-card-tricks/)

 * The wonderful Marketplace team at ASOS that gave me the motivation to undertake this personal learning experience.
-If it was not for them I would have the mentality that JavaScript is either the Devil or SkyNet (or both).
+If it were not for them I would have the mentality that JavaScript is either the Devil or SkyNet (or both).